MinaMedhatKamel/MovieApp/README.md

 This Task is for Yassir company process interview
 ### Usecases
 - List screen.
-  - Load the data from discovery API and display them in a Gradle view.
+  - Load the data from discovery API and display them in a gridview.
   - display the image, title, and the year of the movie.
   - on click on any item, it navigates to the details screen.
   - add the infinity scrolling with paging functionality to the list